A Survey on Speech Deepfake Detection: Training and robustness advancements in fully Deepfake detection

-\textbf{Cross-dataset evaluation} Muller et al. \cite{muller2022does} evaluate several SOTA anti-spoofing detection models trained using the ASVspoof2019-LA dataset on the ITW dataset.
-The results reveal a significant performance decline, with some models showing random guessing behaviour. \cite{Zhang2021channeleffect} suggests the performance degradation may be due to the channel effect mismatch among different datasets, as evidenced by variations in the average spectra magnitude for each dataset.
-To address this issue, an additional channel classifier with a Gradient Reversal Layer (GRL) is added in \cite{Zhang2021channeleffect} as a discriminator, making the detecting model more robust to channel variation while preserving its discriminative power in spoofing detection.
-Recently, GRL has been widely used for domain adaptation in cross-dataset, and cross-language detections, encouraging models to learn domain-invariant representations \cite{zhu2023unseen, ba2023transferring}.
+\textbf{Cross-dataset evaluation} Muller et al. \cite{muller22_interspeech} evaluate several SOTA speech Deepfake detection models trained using the ASVspoof2019-LA dataset on the ITW dataset.
+The results reveal a significant performance decline, with some models showing random guessing behaviour.
+Zhang et al. \cite{Zhang2021channeleffect} suggest the performance degradation may be due to the channel effect mismatch among different datasets, as evidenced by variations in the average spectra magnitude for each dataset.
+To address this issue, an additional channel classifier with a Gradient Reversal Layer (GRL) is added in \cite{Zhang2021channeleffect} as a discriminator.
 Besides, Salvi et al. \cite{salvi2023reliability} introduce a sub-network consisting of three layers of FC, dropout, BN, and LeakyReLU, operating in parallel to the detection classifier structure as a reliability estimator.
-This estimator evaluates each segment of the input audio, ensuring that all input segments contributing to the detection decision are both discriminative and robust enough.
-Segments considered insufficiently reliable are discarded from the training stage.
+This estimator evaluates each segment of the input speech, ensuring that all input segments contributing to the detection decision are discriminative and robust enough.
 According to Table \ref{TABLE:CROSSDATASET}, the knowledge distillation technique significantly improves the generalizability of student models in cross-dataset evaluations.